philiprodrigues/DUNEprotoTKI/README.md

    ```
    ./do.sh
    ```
-   - style/ is the lower level tool for all other programmes, needed for histogram manipulation.
+   - style/ is the lower level tool for all other programs, needed for histogram manipulation.

 4. Go to anaData/, and then drawTKI/, drawTracking/ if needed:
    - for truth signal distributions: anaData/ with kTruth=1 + drawTKI/